17 posts categorized "Relationships"

 Now, I don't want my single friends out there to think I'm abandoning them by getting hitched.
 I'm feeling a little guilty about that to be honest with you.
 I accidentally found someone I don't mind spending the rest of my life with and marriage is our way of celebrating that.

 I don't think I'll have the opportunity to "miss" being single, because I'll be the same person after the wedding vows are said that I am now.
-Just because I will no longer check the "single" box under marital status doesn't mean my independence and autonomy goes out the door with it.
+Just because I will no longer check the "single" box under marital status doesn't mean my independence and autonomy go out the door with it.

 So, I have no regrets at staying single for so long.
 It was the best life choice I could have made (for me).
 On the flip side, I'm also looking forward to growing old with Poseidon and starting new adventures together while keeping my independent spirit in tact.